NommoPL/AutoStatsKick-For-Battlefield-Play4Free/README.md

 - Kill Streak

 Kicks for weapon stats:
-- HeadShotRatio on Deagle/REX
+- HeadShotRatio/Accuracy on Deagle/REX
-- HeadShotRatio on Pistols (excludes Deagle/REX)
+- HeadShotRatio/Accuracy on Pistols (excludes Deagle/REX, for accuracy it won't kick also Scattergun/Nosferatu/EASY-Piece)
-- HeadShotRatio on Bolt-Action Sniper-Rifles
+- HeadShotRatio/Accuracy on Bolt-Action Sniper-Rifles (you can easily turn that one off)
-- HeadShotRatio on Semi-Auto Sniper-Rifles
+- HeadShotRatio/Accuracy on Semi-Auto Sniper-Rifles
-- HeadShotRatio on all other full auto-weapons (SMG, LMG, Assault-Rifles, VSS, VSS+3, SVU-A, SVU-A+3)
+- HeadShotRatio/Accuracy on all other full auto-weapons (SMG, LMG, Assault-Rifles, VSS, VSS+3, SVU-A, SVU-A+3)

 How to install ?
 Just check the video from youtube :)

 http://youtu.be/qqhI9IpVnLc